gianverab/basetemplate/README.md

 ## Description

-A base template that I use in my frontend workflow.
+A basic html boilerplate used for frontend projects.

 ## Getting Started